Sophia Charlotte of Hanover: Electress and queen

 Sophia Charlotte is mainly remembered for her friendship and correspondence with her mother's good friend and tutor Gottfried Wilhelm Leibniz, whose avowed disciple she became.
+Leibniz's philosophical work Théodicée is based on his conversation with her.
 In addition to German, she spoke French, Italian and English fluently.
 Following the example set by her mother, she surrounded herself with philosophers and theologians like Isaac de Beausobre, Daniel Ernst Jablonski and John Toland and inspired the foundation of the Prussian Academy of Sciences.
 She was interested in music, sang and played the harpsichord, had an Italian opera theater constructed, and employed the musicians Attilio Ariosti and Giovanni Bononcini.
 The composer Arcangelo Corelli dedicated his Op.
 5 sonatas for solo violin (Rome, 1700) to her.
 By some reports she disliked her husband's elaborate ceremonies so much that during their coronation she took pinches of snuff to provide herself with "some pleasant distraction".

 Sophia Charlotte was such a formidable personage that when Tsar Peter the Great first met her and her mother on his Grand Embassy in 1697, he was so overwhelmed and intimidated that he could not speak.
 Both women put him at ease, and he reciprocated with his natural humour and trunks full of brocade and furs.